 Consultation, consensus, and respectful accommodation is widely practised over lobbying, right to dissent, and use of entrenched authority

 Develop a pipeline of committed and competent future volunteers to enable volunteers to perform e.g. by use of a Council Member Toolkit and to give volunteers due recognition

 Characterised by clear identity, wide acceptance, evergreen appeal but especially relevant to the times in which it exists

 Characterised by consistent positive growth and surplus in the Institute, high earning ability of members trained in its knowledge, well remunerated employees with fair deals and fair treatment of various other stake holders

-Bringing in more students, increase membership and an ability to maintain standards of examination and practise
+Bringing in more students, increase membership and an ability to maintain standards of examination and practice

 An integral member of an international professional organisation whether within The Chartered Governance Institute (CGI) fraternity or with other governance related bodies globally